Encoded Jamming Secure Communication for RIS-Assisted Systems: Simulation Results

-In Fig.~\ref{fig7:noris} and Fig.~\ref{fig8:noris}, we consider the MIMO case without RIS, where the entries of the channel matrices are i.i.d. $\mathcal{CN}(0,1)$ random variables and $P = 10\,\text{dB}$ under normalized noise.
-We compare Algorithm~\ref{bcd} with the EJ scheme proposed in \cite{xu2024}, which is based on matrix simultaneous diagonalization (SD).
-It can be observed that Algorithm~\ref{bcd} achieves better performance than the EJ scheme in \cite{xu2024}.
-Furthermore, as shown in Fig.~\ref{fig8:noris}, in the absence of RIS, the EJ scheme does not always outperform the GN scheme.
+In Fig.~\ref{fig:noris_vs_nu} and Fig.~\ref{fig:noris_vs_ne}, we consider the MIMO case without RIS, where the entries of the channel matrices are i.i.d. $\mathcal{CN}(0,1)$ random variables and $P = 20\,\text{dB}$ under normalized noise.
+First, a comparison with the SD algorithm in~\cite{xu2024} shows that the proposed algorithm achieves higher secrecy rates under the evaluated antenna configurations.
+Second, a spatial bottleneck exists under the evaluated spatial fading conditions.
+For instance, in Fig.~\ref{fig:noris_vs_ne}, when $N_{\mathrm{e}}=4$, we observe $(R_{\mathrm{GN}} - R_{\mathrm{EJ}}) / R_{\mathrm{EJ}} > 40\%$.
+When $N_{\mathrm{e}}$ is small, the jammer's abundant spatial DoFs allow the \gls{gn} scheme to achieve effective zero-forcing at the \gls{ue}.
+However, the \gls{ej} scheme must maintain sufficient interference power at the \gls{ue} to satisfy the joint-decoding constraint.
+This decoding constraint results in a performance penalty in such interference-favorable regimes.

-In Fig.~\ref{fig:rismimo1} and Fig.~\ref{fig:rismimo2}, we consider the MIMO case with $M=50$ RIS reflection elements, where the secrecy rate is plotted against $N_{\text u}$ and $N_{\text{e}}$.
-As illustrated in Fig.~\ref{fig:rismimo1}, the secrecy rates of both GN and EJ increase with $N_{\text{u}}$.
-For fixed $N_{\text{u}}$ and $N_{\text{e}}$, EJ consistently outperforms GN by more effectively suppressing Eve.
-For fixed $N_{\text{u}}$, increasing $N_{\text{e}}$ reduces the secrecy rate since additional antennas at Eve enhance its capability to capture and decode signals.
-The performance gap between EJ and GN widens as the difference $N_{\text{u}}-N_{\text{e}}$ increases.
-Fig.~\ref{fig:rismimo2} further shows that the secrecy rates of both GN and EJ decrease with increasing $N_{\text{e}}$.
-When $N_{\text{e}}$ and $N_{\text{c}}$ are fixed, EJ consistently outperforms GN, which is in contrast to the results in Fig.~\ref{fig8:noris}.
-For fixed $N_{\text{e}}$, increasing $N_{\text{c}}$ enhances the secrecy rate.
-More specifically, when $N_{\text{e}} \leq 3$, increasing $N_{\text{c}}$ from 4 to 8 does not lead to a noticeable secrecy performance improvement.
-However, as $N_{\text{e}}$ increases, the case with $N_{\text{c}}=8$ exhibits a clear advantage over that with $N_{\text{c}}=4$.